How to handle an argument

 Allow for your partner to retreat with dignity.

 How an argument ends is crucial.
 Recognize when an olive branch is being extended to you — perhaps in the form of an apology or a joke — and give your partner a face-saving way out of the disagreement.

 Every single thing you disagree about is not an earth-shattering event or issue.
 You do not have to get mad every time you have a right to be.
-Remember, the moment you get angry, you are using your reptilian brain and you go into flight or fight mode.
+Remember, when you get angry, you are using your reptilian brain, and you go into flight or fight mode.
 It is always counterproductive to try and solve a disagreement when you are in fight or flight mode.

 Make sure to talk and then END the discussion.

 Arguments should be temporary, so don’t let them get out of hand.
-Don’t allow the ugliness of an argument to stretch on indefinitely.
+Don’t allow the ugliness of a fight to stretch on indefinitely.
 If one of you gets angry, take time-out immediately.
 Continue the discussion when you both have calmed down.
 Solving problems requires rational thinking.